Gwinblood1/rsschool-cv/cv.md

 >**Telegramm -** [@Sashka12345](https://t.me/Sashka12345/ "Telegramm")
 >**Tel. -** +375 (29) 835-55-99

-**Objectives:** I want to master new skills and knowledge in the field of IT.
-Participate in the creation of new products.
-I have a high learning ability, a sharp mind and a great passion for solving problems unfamiliar to me.
-I make every effort to achieve all the goals that I set for myself.
+**Objectives:** I going to master new skills and knowledge of web development.
+Participate in the process of creation of new products.
+I have a high learning ability and self education skills, a sharp mind and a great passion for solving problems unfamiliar to me.
+I’m doing my best to achieve all the goals that I set for myself.

 **4. Skills:**
 * ***JavaScript:*** *in the learning process.*